-Bank of the Orient was founded in 1971 and its headquarters are located in San Francisco, California.
-It manages assets of $737 million and deposits totaling $632 million, which makes it a medium-size bank.
-Bank of the Orient lacks premium access to support representatives, with no live chat or all-day service options available.
-It is a traditional brick-and-mortar bank with in-person service, in addition to its online and mobile apps.
-SmartAsset has rated Bank of the Orient 3.5 stars out of 5, indicating that it is a decent bank that leaves room for improvement.
-Bank of the Orient provides customers with a complete selection of banking products, which include savings accounts, checking accounts, money market accounts, CDs and mortgage products.
-It has a fair savings rate; other popular banks have higher rates.
-Banks that offer free checking, in addition to a high savings APY are your best option for accruing the highest income from your deposits alongside easy access to your money.
+Bank of the Orient started in 1971 and is headquartered in San Francisco, California.
+It manages $737 million in assets as well as $632 million in deposits, making it a medium-size bank.
+Bank of the Orient lacks premium access to customer service, with no live chat or all-day service options available.
+It is a conventional brick-and-mortar bank with access to service representatives at a physical location, in addition to its online and mobile offerings.
+SmartAsset has rated Bank of the Orient 3.5 stars out of 5, suggesting it is an acceptable bank choice, but may leave you wanting more.
+Bank of the Orient provides customers with a complete suite of banking products, including savings accounts, checking accounts, money market accounts, CDs and mortgage products.
+It has a fair savings rate compared to the average savings account.
+Locating a checking account with no monthly fee as well as a savings account with a high interest rate at the same bank is your best option for gaining the most income on your deposits alongside convenient access to your funds.

 The overall rating is a weighted average of rates, fees, service quality and financial health.Read more

-With a savings rate of 0.15%, Bank of the Orient ranks poorly as compared against the national average.
-Its one-year CD earns at a rate of 0.20% and the five-year CD earns at a rate of 0.89%, while its highest-yielding money market account earns at a rate of 0.10%.
-Given Bank of the Orient's poor savings rate, you should think about taking a look at other banks for savings accounts.
+Bank of the Orient has a savings rate of 0.25%, which is poor as compared against the national average.
+Its one-year CD earns at a rate of 0.20% and the five-year CD has a rate of 0.89%, while its highest-yielding money market account has a rate of 0.10%.
+Given Bank of the Orient's poor savings rate, you should consider looking elsewhere to open savings accounts.

 How Bank of the Orient's Savings Rates Compare